Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Returns

-A list of lists of [CellData](#T-CSHARP_SocialMediaAPP-Controllers-CellData 'CSHARP_SocialMediaAPP.Controllers.CellData'), where each list represents a row in the matrix.
+A list of lists of [CellData](#T-SocialMediaAPP-Controllers-CellData 'SocialMediaAPP.Controllers.CellData'), where each list represents a row in the matrix.

 ##### Parameters

 This method has no parameters.

-<a name='M-CSHARP_SocialMediaAPP-Controllers-CyclicController-CreateCyclic-System-Int32,System-Int32-'></a>
+<a name='M-SocialMediaAPP-Controllers-CyclicController-CreateCyclic-System-Int32,System-Int32-'></a>
 ### CreateCyclic(rows,columns) `method`

 ##### Summary